saulhazelius/np-pred/README.md

   ## lignans
   ## alkaloids
   ## glycosides

-In the 'models' dir are included the 'prediction_fams.py' script and the models for each family.
+To perform the predictions use the 'prediction_fams.py' script located in the 'models' dir.
 ### Requeriments for prediction_fams.py:
 ### pickle

+An example of training and prediction is inluded for the triterpenoids family.
 The triterpenoids dir contains a script for training and saving the model 'save_model.py', as well as a script 'predict.py' to predict real cases
 ### Requirements for save_model.py and predict.py:
 ### Python >= 3.5
 ### sklearn == 0.20.1